Let me introduce you to Symon with a Y

 Yes I am still busking inbetween the rainfall, I actually love busking.

 To be absolutely honest, I don’t really have one… I love Al Green because he attacks songs from a completely different angle to most, so at a push, I guess it would be him.

 7. My Husband and I loved listening to Cherry Tree, it would sound great over one of my family Summer videos!
 What can you tell me about Cherry Tree?

-Thank you, It is about the place that we all remember, where we first met someone who made a difference to our lives.
+Thank you, It is about the place that we all remember, where we first met someone who made a difference in our lives.
 A place that brings back memories.

 8. What is your ultimate musical dream?

 To sing for as long as possible, to make many albums and meet likeminded artists.